 You can connect to Duke's network by installing the Cisco AnyConnect VPN software program onto your computer.
-Visit the OIT Software site to download the VPN client for your computer while you are on campus or before you travel.
-Or you can visit https://portal.duke.edu to automatically install the appropriate version of VPN software onto your computer.
+Visit the OIT Software site to download the VPN client for your computer while you are on campus or before you travel or to automatically install the appropriate version of VPN software onto your computer.

 Once installed, find the Cisco folder with Anyconnect VPN (under program files for Windows or in your applications folder for Mac).
 Click on the icon to start a connection.
 Read a short article with instructions on how to connect using the required Multi-Factor Authentication.